khaphan-github/nextjs-scaleable-app/README.md

   + Add layout for specific feature. (checkout layout seperate with admin layout)
 - Privdate folder: `_folder-name` declare folder name with _ first to make this folder is private.
 - Use `[slug-or-some-other-key]` to use request param. `post/[glug]/page.tsx`
+- Parallel routes: Redner comopnent by simultaneously or conditionally using '@route-name'
+- Intercepting routes: Display content as a modal. syntax (...)
+[TODO DEMO]

 3. Colocation
 - A routes is not publicly accessible untils a page.js or routes.js is addes to.